How to Study for the NBCOT OTR® Exam

 - Keep in mind that the NBCOT exam is a 4-hour test.
 Although you can take breaks throughout the exam, you do not receive any “time-outs” to use the restroom, drink water, or eat snacks.
 Prepare your body and mind ahead of time to be able to be still and focus on the questions for that extended amount of time.

-So now that you’ve found your groove and studying is going well, when do you call it quits?
-Here are some words of wisdom collected by actual students taken from posts from AOTA’s NBCOT Exam Prep Info Center Facebook group (Lamoureux, 2015).
+To help you keep going, below are some words of wisdom collected by actual students taken from posts from AOTA’s NBCOT Exam Prep Info Center Facebook group (Lamoureux, 2015).